igordejanovic/parglare/docs/actions.md

 The actions for the grammar is defined as class `MyActions` which inherits `Actions`.
 Base class contains built-in actions.
 We can see that `op` action is defined for rule `E` by specifying `@op` before the rule name.
-By default parglare will match the action by the rule name but if different action name is provided in the grammar it will be used instead.
+By default parglare will match the action by the rule name, but if different action name is provided in the grammar it will be used instead.
 We can also see that the action can be defined per production (as `@pass_inner` given for production `'(' E ')'`).
 If the action is defined for production it will take precedence over rule